matomo-org/developer-documentation/docs/4.x/tests-in-depth-faq.md

 ### Integration and system PHP tests

-If you want to apply changes only for a specific test then you can overwrite the `provideContainerConfigBeforeClass` or the `provideContainerConfig` method to change the injected dependencies if neeeded.
+If you want to apply changes only for a specific test then you can overwrite the `provideContainerConfigBeforeClass` in system tests (and the overwrite will be applied for all tests in this test class) or the `provideContainerConfig` method in integration tests to change the injected dependencies.

 You can find an example in [ArchiveCronTest](https://github.com/matomo-org/matomo/blob/4.4.0/plugins/CoreConsole/tests/System/ArchiveCronTest.php#L455-L471).